How to connect and use a mouse with your iPhone

 Using a mouse in iOS

-For the most part, you can use the mouse normally as you do on a computer and use its buttons to mimic the gestures you make with your finger.
+For the most part, you can use the mouse normally, just as you would on a computer, and the mouse buttons can mimic the gestures you make with your fingers.

 However, if you need help, here’s how to perform some essential actions throughout iOS using your mouse.
 Just remember that my left mouse key is set to Single-Tap, and the right mouse key is set to do a Long Press.
 Plus, my mouse also has a scroll wheel.